 Imagine for a moment you have $3,000 in credit card debt sitting at 21% APR and you’re paying just $150 per month.
 At that rate, you’d have to pay that amount for 25 months to become debt-free.
 You would also pay $725 in interest along the way.

-Now let’s imagine you transferred your balances to the Discover it Balance Transfer to benefit from 0% APR for 18 months.
+Now let’s imagine you transferred your balances to the Citi Diamond Preferred to benefit from 0% APR for 18 months.
 An upfront balance transfer fee of 3% applies, so you would start the debt payoff process with a balance of $3,090.
 If you were able to bump up your payment to $180 per month, you could pay off your entire balance without any interest over 17 months.